-- Severn Estuary which is internationally important for its bird life, fish, mudflats and saltmarshes
+- The Severn Estuary which is internationally important for its bird life, fish, mudflats and saltmarshes

 - parts of the Cotswolds which are nationally important for their distinctive landscapes for wildlife including flower-rich grasslands

-- Lower Woods in Wickwar is one of England’s largest ancient woodlands with an array of wildlife such as dormice and nightingales
+- Lower Woods in Wickwar, one of England’s largest ancient woodlands

 - traditional agricultural areas which include hay meadows, species-rich hedgerows and farmland birds and flowers

 - ponds where otters and great crested newts are found

 The biodiversity action plan identifies local priorities for habitat and species conservation in South Gloucestershire.

 It also recognises the benefits of wildlife to people and helps to identify ways to better promote and engage people in biodiversity conservation in our area.

 We worked together with residents, wildlife enthusiasts and experts to create our plan.

 Our current action plan should be read alongside the 2006 to 2015 plan as it still has useful information on biodiversity in South Gloucestershire.